Adult Learning and Employment

 Professional Qualifications

-For information and support with getting your professional qualifications recognised in the UK, please see the Ecctis support leaflet.
+For information and support with getting your professional qualifications recognised in the UK, please see the Ecctis website.
 Guests on Universal Credit can seek support with any associated costs from their DWP Work Coach before progressing their enquiries.

 Achieving qualified teacher status in the UK